 Our education projects bring vital music-making opportunities to the many young people we reach, who because of geographical isolation or socioeconomic background would not otherwise have access to music-making with professional musicians.
-Our current projects and partnerships are detailed below and you can read more about our full participation programme, including education case studies in our 30th year brochure.
+Our current projects and partnerships are detailed below.

-Entering its tenth year in 2018, this interactive family concert series brings first-time experiences of live orchestral music to children aged two to seven and their families.
-Produced in partnership with Orchestras Live, seven local authorities and two Music Education Hubs, Lullaby tours across Suffolk and Essex to community venues in culturally underserved rural and coastal areas, broadening children’s musical horizons.
+Produced in partnership with Orchestras Live, seven local authorities and two Music Education Hubs, Lullaby Concerts toured for ten years across Suffolk and Essex to community venues in culturally underserved rural and coastal areas, broadening children’s musical horizons.
 A series of workshops attached to the concerts in local libraries and nurseries aim to embed skills and confidence amongst nursery practitioners so that music-making can continue to flourish.

 - Orchestras Live

 - Essex County Council Early Years & Childcare

 - Suffolk County Music Service